Alex1304/ultimategdbot/README.md

 ## Notice

-**This project is at an early stage of its development and is not production-ready.
-Some parts of the API may have bugs and/or do not have solid structures and are subject to breaking changes until a stable release is made for the 6.x branch**.

-On another note, the `5.x` branch is not really an API but an artifact of the original UltimateGDBot project which was a Discord bot for Geometry Dash.
-This bot still exists, but the Geometry Dash features have been moved to a plugin implementing this new API, that you can find [here](https://github.com/ultimategdbot/ultimategdbot-gd-plugin).

-Everything in this `README` only concerns the 6.x (master) branch, which is still in development.
+**This library is not yet fully documented.** The quick start instructions given in this README are of course insufficient to master the library and make full-fledged bots, full documentation will be available as soon as possible in a later update.
+In the meantime, you can take a look at the source code of the [UlitmateGDBot Core Plugin](https://github.com/ultimategdbot/ultimategdbot-core-plugin) which is a common plugin that provides essential commands for a Discord bot (such as `!help`, `!ping`, etc).

 ## What is UltimateGDBot?

 UltimateGDBot allows to make plugin-oriented bots.
-Everything related to how your bot communicates with Discord is abstracted behind a single `Bot` interface.
-A plugin is what will allow you to add features to this bot.
-The goal is that you write only the features you want to see in your bot, the library does the rest for you.
+A plugin is what will allow you to add features to your bot.
+The goal is that you write only the features you want to see in your bot with the least amount of boilerplate code possible, the library does (almost) all the boring stuff for you.

 ## Getting started

-This library requires the JDK 11.
+This library requires the JDK 11 or newer.
 You can download the OpenJDK [here](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot).

 ### Maven